 FOUNDING DIRECTOR.
 Hugo Meijer is CNRS Research Fellow at Sciences Po, Center for International Studies (CERI).
-He is also the Founding Director of the European Initiative for Security Studies (EISS), a network of scholars from over eighty universities that share the goal of consolidating security studies in Europe.
 Previously, he was Marie Skłodowska-Curie Fellow at the European University Institute (EUI, Florence), Lecturer in Defence Studies at King’s College London and a Researcher at the Institute for Strategic Research (IRSEM, Paris).
-His research interests lie at the intersection of international relations, foreign policy analysis and security studies.
-In particular, he is currently working on two research projects: the reconfiguration of American hegemony through the prism of the US-led regional alliance systems in Europe and in the Asia-Pacific since the end of World War II; and on European foreign and security policies in the face of a rising China in the post-Cold War period.
-Recent and forthcoming publications: Awakening to China’s Rise.
+He received his Ph.D. in International Relations from Sciences Po in 2013 (cum laude).
+Recent and forthcoming publications: "Illusions of Autonomy: Why Europe Cannot Provide for Its Security if the United States Pulls Back," International Security, Vol. 45, No. 4 (Spring 2021), pp. 7–43, with Stephen G. Brooks, Awakening to China’s Rise.
 Europe's Foreign and Security Policies toward the People's Republic of China (Oxford University Press, forthcoming); The Handbook of European Defence Policies and Armed Forces (Oxford University Press, 2018), co-edited with Marco Wyss; La politique étrangère: approches disciplinaires [Foreign Policy: Disciplinary Approaches], (Montreal University Press, 2018), co-edited with Christian Lequesne; Trading with the Enemy: The Making of US Export Control Policy toward the People’s Republic of China (Oxford University Press, 2016); Origins and Evolution of the US Rebalance toward Asia: Diplomatic, Military, and Economic Dimensions (ed.)
 (Palgrave Macmillan, 2015).
-He has also published in such journals as Cooperation and Conflict, Journal of Strategic Studies, European Journal of International Security and the Journal of Cold War Studies.
+He has also published in such journals as Survival, Cooperation and Conflict, Journal of Strategic Studies, The European Journal of International Security and The Journal of Cold War Studies.

 BOARD MEMBER.
 Flavia Gasbarri holds a PhD in War Studies from King’s College London, where she is Teaching Fellow in International History and co-Chair of the KCL Africa Research Group.
 In April-September 2012 she was Junior Visiting Scholar at the Woodrow Wilson Center in Washington DC.
 Her research interests and publications focus on the history of the Cold War in the Third World, US-Africa relations and post-Cold War US foreign policy.
 She has also researched and published on US policy in the Rwandan genocide and in the Great Lakes region.